POSTED: 8 Jan 2025

 Lactobacillus Ferment in Skincare, Here’s What You Need to Know

-What Is Lactobacillus Ferment?
+What is Lactobacillus Ferment?

 You’ll be forgiven for not knowing what the difference is between using live bacteria (probiotics) and fermented extracts in skincare.
 There are however some important differences: